furrutiav/nllf-emnlp-2023/README.md

   --max_t <your_max_tokens_value> \
   --verbose <your_verbose_value>
 ```
+See more detailed parameter descriptions in the [source code](method/01_one_line.py) or in the [notebook](method/01_notebook_labelisation.ipynb).

 #### Step 2: Training of NLLF Generator

+Execute the following command to perform the Training of NLLF Generator (Step 2 of NLLF pipeline):
 ```
 python method/02_one_line.py \
   --file_name_dict_bsqs <your_file_name_dict_bsqs_value> \